jpbonson/WebScrapingTool/README.md

 Python.
 Django.
 SQLite3.
 Scrapy.

 Observation: The API (webscrapingtool) is in Python 3, since it is the recommended version to use and the one compatible with Heroku.
 However, scraper (webscraper) only works for Python 2 due to a dependency with the package 'twisted', that wasn't migrated to Python3.
-Ideally they should live in different projects and be deployed separately.
-To avoid conflicts, in this repository only the API is deployed, while the scraper is used as a script.

 ### How to install? ###